gcattan/Le-Point-Technique/June2023/notes_llm/notes_llm.md

 - many more ...

 Popular LLM are ChatGPT (OpenAI, San Francisco, the US), LLaMa (Meta, Menlo Park, the US) or again Hugging Chat (Hugging Face, New York City, the US).
-You can find an exhaustive list of LLMs [here](https://github.com/toncho11/ML_examples/wiki/List-of-Large-Language-Models-and-APIs)
+You can find a list of LLMs [here](https://github.com/toncho11/ML_examples/wiki/List-of-Large-Language-Models-and-APIs).

 ## What are the types of language modelling?